Cloud-based Services and Communications Platforms

 Previously: Endangered |

-Imminence of Action Action is recommended within twelve months; detailed assessment is a priority. |
+Imminence of Action Action is recommended within twelve months.
+Detailed assessment is a priority. |

 Significance of Loss The loss of tools, data or services within this group would impact on people and sectors around the world. |

-Effort to Preserve | Inevitability Loss seems likely: by the time tools or techniques have been developed the material will likely have been lost. |
+Effort to Preserve | Inevitability Loss seems likely.
+By the time tools or techniques have been developed, the material will likely have been lost. |

-Examples Google services such as Drive, Docs, Sheets; Microsoft services such as Sharepoint, Teams; Slack, Prezi, Yammer, DropBox. |
+Examples Google services such as Drive, Docs, and Sheets; Microsoft services such as Sharepoint and Teams; Slack, Prezi, Yammer, DropBox. |

 ||

-‘Critically Endangered’ in the Presence of Aggravating Conditions Unstable business model from service providers; abandonment of the service due to various reasons (e.g., service provider bought over or pivots to new market opportunities); lack of export functionality; unstable terms and conditions; lack of onsite copy of key media; lack of investment in infrastructure; lack of strategic plan for IT provision; confusion on IPR; conflating preservation and access. |
+‘Critically Endangered’ in the Presence of Aggravating Conditions Unstable business model from service providers; abandonment of the service due to various reasons (e.g., service provider bought over or pivots to new market opportunities); lack of export functionality; unstable terms and conditions; lack of onsite copy of key media; lack of investment in infrastructure; lack of strategic plan for IT provision; uncertainty over IPR or the presence of orphaned works; conflating preservation and access. |

 ||

-‘Vulnerable’ in the Presence of Good Practice Clear export and migration pathways; preservation responsibility shouldered by the service provider; Offline backup for key media; fit to preservation and records management plan; strategic roadmap for adoption. |
+‘Vulnerable’ in the Presence of Good Practice Clear export and migration pathways; preservation responsibility shouldered by the service provider; offline backup for key media; fit to preservation and records management plan; strategic roadmap for adoption. |

 ||